chrisl8/dotfiles/README.md

 ## To Install

-Because this is a Private repository, you need to authenticate yourself or use a token.
+Because this is a Private repository, you need to authenticate yourself.

 You will have to go into your "Developer Settings" in Github Settings and set up a key.
 https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-fine-grained-personal-access-token